Illinois Eviction Notice Templates (4)

 Step 4 – Eviction Order

-An Eviction Order will be completed by the judge that contains the date by which the tenant must vacate the premises and the amount of money they owe the landlord (if any).
-This document can be presented to the county sheriff by the landlord if the tenant does not move out by the date included therein.
+This document can be presented to the county sheriff by the landlord if the tenant does not move out by the listed date.
 The sheriff can then forcibly remove the tenant from the property so the landlord can regain possession.